duongphuhiep/blog1/content/posts/git-merge-conflicts.md

 * Just play with Git a lot, explore its power.
 No book is better than practicing yourself.
 Once you got a hold on it, I doubt that you will look back to something else.

 Enjoy the game!

+# Update 2021

+It's been a long time since this post, my team and I collaborate in git on a daily basis.
+The way we used git evole:

+* We use UI tools such as [Fork](https://git-fork.com/)(free), [Gitkraken](https://www.gitkraken.com/)(paid) to visualize history, search for commits messages etc.. and sometime to resolve conflicts as well.
+* We use IDEs to resolve conflict (no longer use meld or `mergetool`).
+* We use IDE to make commits, because we always go-over all the changes one last time + make sure everything compile before commit.
+It is more pratical to checks directly in the IDE.
+* I still use git commands for around 30% for everything which I thought that I'm faster with the command line than the UI